watson-developer-cloud/go-sdk/README.md

 The [examples][examples] folder has basic and advanced examples.
 The examples within each service assume that you already have [service credentials](#getting-credentials).

-## AssistantV2
-Watson Assistant v2 API is released in beta.
-For details, see the ["Introducing Watson Assistant"](https://www.ibm.com/blogs/watson/2018/03/the-future-of-watson-conversation-watson-assistant/) blog post.

 ## Tests

 Run all test suites: